krishpranav/emerald/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-by-developers.svg)](https://forthebadge.com)

 ## About Emerald:
-- Emerald works on all operating system(linux, windows, macOS)
+- Emerald works on all operating system 💻
 - Fast 🚀

+## Screenshots:
+- // TODO

 ## Building:
 - binary is also available in the [releases]()